Advanced Electrophysiology Systems

 See what our user-community has to say about their experiences with our technology...

-Lab of Rasmus Petersen, University of Manchester, UK
+Lab Head, University of Manchester, UK

-Brain Area: VPM Thalamus Species: Mouse (head-fixed)
+Brain Area: LGN and hypothalamus Species: Mouse (anaesthetised)